mozartspa/mobx-form/website/docs/api/useForm.md

 setFieldTouched(field: string, isTouched?: boolean): void
 ```

-Set if a field should be considered _touched_.
+Sets if a field should be considered _touched_.

 ---